-Westbound rail service from the mines located in southeast British Columbia is currently provided by Canadian Pacific Railway Company (CPR) pursuant to a 10-year agreement that expires in 2021.
+Westbound rail service from the mines located in southeast British Columbia is currently provided by Canadian Pacific Railway Company (CPR).
 CPR transports a portion of these westbound shipments to Kamloops, B.C., and interchanges the trains with Canadian National Railway Company (CN Rail) for further transportation to the west coast.
+The remaining westbound shipments are transported by CPR from the mines to the terminals in Vancouver.
+Our previous agreement for westbound shipments with CPR expired on March 31, 2021.
+Current westbound shipments with CPR are under a tariff that expires in April 2023.
+Rail rates have not been materially impacted by the introduction of this tariff.

-In 2019, we entered into a new long-term agreement with CN Rail for shipping steelmaking coal from our four B.C. operations between Kamloops and Neptune Bulk Terminals (Neptune) and other west coast ports, including Ridley Terminals Inc. (Ridley).
-The agreement, which runs from January 2019 to December 2026, enables us to significantly increase shipment volumes through an expanded Neptune.
-The agreement also provides for investments by CN Rail of more than \$125 million to enhance rail infrastructure and support increased shipment volumes through Neptune and Ridley.
-Negotiations with CP Rail for the new westbound contract commenced in the third quarter of 2020 and continued into the first quarter of 2021.
+We have a long-term agreement until December 2026 with CN Rail for shipping steelmaking coal from our four B.C. operations via Kamloops to Neptune Bulk Terminals (Neptune) and other west coast ports, including Ridley Terminals Inc. (Ridley).
+The agreement enables significantly increased shipment volumes through our expanded Neptune coal terminal.
+CN Rail has completed the capital upgrades required to support the expanded Neptune volumes.